dice-group/raki-ilp-benchmark/docs/index.md

 ### Hobbit

-The RAKI ILP Benchmark is integrated into [Hobbit](https://project-hobbit.eu) and can be used using Hobbit.
+The RAKI ILP Benchmark is integrated into [Hobbit](https://project-hobbit.eu).

-For further Information how the ILP benchmark works inside Hobbit, have a look [here](hobbit/overview)
+For further Information how the ILP benchmark works with Hobbit and a walkthrough on how to use it, have a look [here](hobbit/overview)

 ## Where can I find the code?